 Expected Sales and Earnings Performance

-On the basis of the expected growth of the global economy, we anticipate a further positive development in demand for our products and services in the 2022 fiscal year.
-Operating sales growth, i.e. sales growth adjusted for exchange-rate and acquisition effects, is expected to be in the mid-single-digit percentage range.
-Growth should be driven by a further increase in volumes and positive price/mix effects to safeguard margins.
+On the basis of the expected moderate growth of the global economy, we anticipate a further positive development in demand for our products and services in the 2023 fiscal year.
+Operating sales growth, that is sales growth adjusted for exchange-rate and acquisition effects, is expected to be in the mid-single-digit percentage range.
+Growth should be driven by an increase in sales volumes as well as positive price / mix effects.

-As we do not expect any significant year-on-year exchange-rate effects in 2022, the nominal increase in sales is expected to be at the level of the operating increase.
-The acquisitions already made in 2021 and potential further acquisitions may also have a significant influence on the growth rate.
-In February 2021, the activities of TLS Technik GmbH & Co.
-Spezialpulver KG were integrated into the Group within the ECKART division.
-In addition, the ACTEGA division has included the closure materials business acquired from Henkel since May 2021.
+As we expect slightly negative year-on-year exchange-rate effects in 2023, the nominal increase in sales is expected to be below the level of the operating increase.
+Effects from acquisitions were not taken into account in determining the forecast growth rate for the current year 2023.
 In operational terms, the divisions’ sales should develop within the same growth range as Group sales.

-In the case of human resources costs and certain other cost items, we are planning a relative increase for 2022 that will be higher overall than the level of sales growth.
-The main reasons for this are the planned increase in personnel and the expectation that trade show and travel activities will pick up again in 2022.
+In the case of human resources costs and certain other cost items, we are planning a relative increase for 2023 that overall will be slightly higher than the level of sales growth.
+The main reasons for this are the continued inflation-related cost increases and pay rises for personnel, but also costs for regional expansions and for the further development of the ERP systems.

 Expected Asset and Financial Situation